dterr/fraction/README.md

 ## Getting it running
-First thing is to make sure that the `.env` file lives in /server (and not /server/src).
+First thing is to make sure that the `.env` file lives in root.
 Populate that file with the tokens Jacob emailed us.
 We have a `dotenv` package that takes care of everything else.
 Also!
 Make sure you have all the dependencies installed
 ```
-cd server/src
 npm install
 ```

+Then run
+`npm run start-full`

+If that doesn't work, for some reason, then follow the instructions below and troubleshoot.

 1. Terminal Tab 1
 ```